By Karen Sessions – Figure Coach

 I decided to compete again in 2001 just to test the waters and reclaimed my 1997 Overall victory.
 I placed 1st in the Women’s Open Light Weight Division and won Overall again.

 After that contest I had some major life changes.
 I was laid off my job and I moved to another state.
-After I got settled I started my online business, The Elite Physique, (MsFit) where I write figure and bodybuilding eBooks and articles and offer online personal training to help others with the same goals.
+I moved to a SMALL town and no one would hire me.
+There’s nothing her but a Walmart and a stop sign.
+So, I started my online business, The Elite Physique, (MsFit) where I write fitness eBooks and articles and offer online personal training to help others with the same goals.

 Karen Sessions Placements and Awards